aryuuu/dmenu-todo/README.md

 ## Installation

 Place script somewhere.
 Point *todofile* variable in script to an empty file in your system.
-Now you can create a symbolic link to your script to /usr/bin.
+Now you can create a symbolic link to your script or add alias to *.bashrc*

 ## Dependecies